Home Loan Calculator — Repay vs Invest vs Debt Recycling

 - No investment component in this scenario

-- Side-by-side comparison with Scenario B and C
+- Side-by-side comparison with Invest adn Recycle

-Scenario B: Invest (surplus invested separately)
+Invest (surplus invested separately)

-Scenario B keeps Home Loan repayments unchanged and models investing surplus cash separately.
+Invest Scenario keeps Home Loan repayments unchanged and models investing surplus cash separately.
 No redraw and no deductible interest benefit are assumed.
 Investment returns and tax outcomes are illustrative and based on the assumptions you enter.

 How it works: